varnishcache/varnish-cache/doc/sphinx/users-guide/run_cli.rst

 	varnishadm -T $http_front_end -S /etc/copy_of_varnish_secret help

-but as you can see, ssh is much more convenient.
+but as you can see, SSH is much more convenient.

 If you run varnishadm without arguments, it will read CLI commands from stdin, if you give it arguments, it will treat those as the single